Imperial-College-Data-Science-Society/icdss/README.md

 # Limitations and Issues

-Currently github pages are served to "https:\\www.icdss.club".
+Currently github pages are served to "https://www.icdss.club".
 However, despite adding the forwarding settings on GoDaddy, only the http version of the naked domain will be forwarded to the www subdomain.

-So only "http:\\icdss.club" can be redirected but  "https:\\icdss.club" will face privacy issue.
+So only "http://icdss.club" can be redirected but  "https://icdss.club" will face privacy issue.
 Apparently this is a limitation on GoDaddy as they currently are not able to forward https naked domain to the www subdomain. https://sg.godaddy.com/community/Managing-Domains/Godaddy-Domain-Does-Not-redirect-when-you-add-https-to-it/td-p/136971